Course Information

 - Opportunities for discussion and student interaction of topics will occur on electronic message board

-- Homework assignments will reinforce establishing a baseline of information on marine mammals, sea turtles, crocodilians, fish and invertebrates.
+- Homework assignments and exams will reinforce establishing a baseline of information on marine mammals, sea turtles, crocodilians, fish and invertebrates.

 Course Topics